shivathapaa/Nepali-Date-Picker/README-spm.md

 `NepaliDateDialogViewControllersKt.NepaliDatePickerDialogViewController` and
 `…NepaliDatePickerFullScreenDialogViewController`

-Both render the dialog immediately, so present the controller modally and dismiss it when the callback fires.
-They take a `NepaliDialogOptions` for the chrome and a separate `calendarOptions` for the calendar inside, which is why the wrapper above surfaces `showEnglishDate`, `initialCalendarSystem`, `showCalendarSystemToggle` and `showAdjacentMonthDays` as its own properties.
-`tonalElevation` is ignored by the full-screen variant, which has no floating surface.
+Both render the dialog immediately into a transparent controller, so add it over your content with `overlay` and remove it when the callback fires.
+They take a `NepaliDialogOptions` for the chrome and a separate `calendarOptions` for the calendar inside, which is why the wrapper above surfaces `showEnglishDate`, `initialCalendarSystem`, `showCalendarSystemToggle` and `showAdjacentMonthDays` as its own properties. `tonalElevation` is ignored by the full-screen variant, which has no floating surface.
 Neither reports a useful inline height, so the wrapper discards `onHeightChange`.

+Do not wrap either one in a `sheet` or a `fullScreenCover`.
+The dialog already covers the screen, and a modal presentation around it closes out of step with it.

 ```swift
 struct DialogExample: View {